-Understanding your credit reports
+Understanding your credit reports is crucial

 How Negative Credit Affects Your Finances

-Democratic-NY Rep. Carolyn Maloney said “Being denied credit based on erroneous information impairs your future chances of getting credit and makes it harder to overcome the error…mistakes mushroom into very serious problems.”
+Democratic-NY Rep. Carolyn Maloney said, “Being denied credit based on erroneous information impairs your future chances of getting credit and makes it harder to overcome the error…mistakes mushroom into very serious problems.”

 Three Major Credit Bureaus

-Types of Information Contained in Credit Report
+Types of Information Contained in a Credit Report

 The types of information included in your credit reports may include the following: